tarunsingh002/ng-ecommerce/README.md

 email: test@test.com
 password: tester

-The payment details of the user will be autofilled on the Checkout Page, just press the pay button to complete the purchase and look ai all the orders on the Orders Page
+The payment details of the user will be autofilled on the Checkout Page, just press the pay button to complete the purchase and look at all the orders on the Orders Page

 ## Development server